adonev/NumAnal2021/Resources.md

 ---
-title: Scientific Computing at NYU
+title: Resources for Scientific Computing at NYU
 layout: default
 ---
 ## Learning and Computing Resources